(THE REST IS OVER)

 They continued to listen to Moon’s report until Amy interrupted his concentration.
 She opened the

 communication from Fred’s mind.
-He and the Technical Simians were gathering in the main area of the space
+He and the Technical Simians were gathering in the main area of

+were amassing outside.
 They were having second thoughts about the Technical Simians ruling

 them.
 They were getting hungry and food was scarce.
 It was their obvious intention to kill them

 He was panicky which Moon noticed immediately and stood looking around for danger.
 Seeing

 none, he looked back.
 He told Moon that his army and Fred were in danger.
 Moon was agitated,

 but didn’t know what to do.
 Moon just looked pleadingly at him.